Arsen6331/Arsen6331/README.md

 I am very passionate about programming and open-source software.
 I really enjoy contributing to the community by creating open-source projects and contributing to existing projects.
 My favorite topics include embedded software, cryptography, automation, networking, and the Linux operating system.

 Privacy is very important to me, so I also self-host various services from many physical servers in my house, which I really enjoy doing.
-I use the amazing [Nomad](https://github.com/hashicorp/nomad), [Consul](https://github.com/hashicorp/consul), and [Traefik](https://github.com/traefik/traefik) to automate the deployment and configuration of my services, and keep them manageable.
+I use the amazing [Nomad](https://github.com/hashicorp/nomad), [Consul](https://github.com/hashicorp/consul), and [Traefik](https://github.com/traefik/traefik) to automate the deployment, configuration, and management of my services.

 ---